Norton, Worcestershire

 Norton is a village in the Wychavon district of Worcestershire, 0.8 mi from the boundary of the City of Worcester, England.
-The village sits within the Norton Juxta Kempsey civil parish and is split in two by the M5 motorway, with the original village to the east.
+The village sits within the Norton-juxta-Kempsey civil parish and is split in two by the M5 motorway, with the original village to the east.
+Norton-juxta-Kempsey had a population of 2,458 at the 2021 census.

 The village saw considerable development in 1990s, mainly centred on the large decommissioned military Norton Barracks, which have been converted into apartments.

 The village is the location of St Peter's Garden Centre and Worcester Cricket Club.
 Worcester Norton Hockey Club also originates from the village, but now play and train at nearby Nunnery Wood High School, Worcester.

 Economy

 In 1939, Morganite Crucible, a subsidiary of Morgan Crucible, opened its works in the village.
 In 2010, the site, now closed, was sold for use as an industrial estate, but a Morgan presence remains in the form of Molten Metal Products Ltd, distributors of Morgan products, owned by two ex-Morgan employees, Dave Hill and Jim Ritchie.

 A permanent military presence was established in the village with the completion of Norton Barracks in 1877.